ClimateMind/climatemind.org/README.md

 To publish everything, run `gulp publish` and commit the changes (via a pull request) to master.

 In the near future we are planning to migrate the entire web app over to React and the latest stable version of Node.

+## Update instructions

+To update the landing page of climatemind.org, follow the instructions listed under _Technical infos_, change the respective file in the `/src/` folder (e.g. `src/index.pug`), run `gulp`, and commit + push the changes.

+## Remarks

+Our cloud computing is proudly sponsored by Microsoft through an AI for Earth grant.